microsoft/fluentui/apps/fabric-website/src/pages/Controls/SpinnerPage/docs/ios/SpinnerOverview.md

 Use a standalone spinner when you need a progress indicator on an existing surface (such as a view that's already displayed but no content is shown yet, or when the user pulls-to-refresh, revealing the empty space above the scrolling list).

-For actions that happen "between views", you can use the progress indicator that lives in its own overlay, the `MSHUD`.
+For actions that happen "between views", you can use the progress indicator that lives in its own overlay, the `HUD`.

 <DisplayToggle onText="Dark" offText="Light" label="Theme Switcher">